jminor/otio-time-warp-test-suite/README.md

 ## Test Timeline

-The test timeline file `time_warp_test_suite.otio` was originally authored in Avid Media Composer, so it contains Avid-specific metadata in addition to standard OTIO time warp effects.
-The Avid-specific metadata is not used in this test suite.
+The test timeline file `time_warp_test_suite.otio` was originally authored in Avid Media Composer, so it contains AAF-specific metadata in addition to standard OTIO time warp effects.
+The AAF-specific metadata is not used in this test suite.

 TODO: Should we strip that metadata out?
 For now, it is helpful for debugging the AAF->OTIO conversion process, but people may find it confusing...